 Biography

 Richards was born in Toronto, Ontario, but was raised in Detroit, Michigan.
-His father, a Jamaican carpenter turned auto-industry worker, died when Richards was nine years old.
-Soon after, his mother lost her eyesight, he and his brother Allan kept the family together.
-He later went on to study law at Wayne State University where instead he found his way in theatrical arts after a brief break during World War II while serving in the U.S. Army Air Force.[citation needed]
+His father, a Jamaican carpenter turned auto-industry worker, died of an infection when Richards was nine years old.
+Four years later, in 1932, his mother would go blind.
+He and his brother Allan kept the family together.
+He later went on to study law at Wayne State University where instead he found his way in theatrical arts after a brief break during World War II while serving in the U.S. Army Air Corps.[2]

 Among Richards' accomplishments are his staging the original production of Lorraine Hansberry's A Raisin in the Sun, debuting on Broadway to standing ovations on 11 March 1959, and in 1984 he introduced August Wilson to Broadway in Ma Rainey's Black Bottom.[3]